Sign In / Sign Out

 - Map and Locations

-The MA in digital culture is a program housed in the transdisciplinary School of Arts, Media and Engineering.
-It is geared toward practitioners of design and the arts who have an interest in engaging in scholarly knowledge creation at the intersection of computational arts and sciences and seek to enhance their practice through expanded engagement with interactive and embodied media theory and design.
+The MA in digital culture program is geared toward practitioners of design and the arts who have an interest in engaging in scholarly knowledge creation at the intersection of computational arts and sciences and seek to enhance their practice through expanded engagement with interactive and embodied media theory and design.
 The degree program allows artists and designers to explore new avenues for real-time media creation that seek to go beyond current paradigms.

-Students admitted into the Master of Arts program can explore the intersection of any of these and other fields:
+Students admitted into the MA program in digital culture can explore the intersection of:

 Applicants must fulfill the requirements of both the Graduate College and the Herberger Institute for Design and the Arts.